MicrosoftDocs/biztalk-docs/biztalk/core/build-errors-in-the-task-list.md

  When you compile your BizTalk application, you get the error "Message has not been initialized in construct statement".

 ### Cause
 When you construct a message, you specify all the message variables.
-Then you make assignments to the message or its parts.
-If part of a specific message assignment is included in a separate **Construct Message** shape, you may receive the initialization error message.
+Then, you make assignments to the message or its parts.
+If part of a specific message assignment is included in a separate **Construct Message** shape, you might receive the initialization error message.

 ### Resolution
 To resolve this behavior, make sure that you include all parts of a specific message assignment in the same **Construct Message** shape.

 You can also resolve this behavior by creating your message in a **Construct** shape before using an instance of it in an **Expression** shape.
-For example, the following code will cause an error if placed in an **Expression** shape:
+For example, the following code causes an error if placed in an **Expression** shape:

 ```
 XMLDOM = new System.Xml.XmlDocument();